-Predetermination review is not a guarantee of benefits.
-Actual availability of benefits is subject to eligibility and the other terms, conditions, limitations and exclusions under this plan.
-Please coordinate with your provider to submit a written request for predetermination.
+Recommended clinical review is not a guarantee of benefits.
+Actual availability of benefits is subject to eligibility and the other terms, conditions, limitations and exclusions of the plan.
+Please coordinate with your provider to submit a written request for a recommended clinical review.